Skip to content

 Most civilizations may fail; not because life or intelligence is rare, but because the combination of advanced technology and unresolved internal aggression is lethal.
 Civilizations that fail this transition disappear quickly on cosmic timescales.
 Those that succeed persist.

 Seen this way, the silence of the universe is not surprising.
 Aggressive civilizations are short-lived.
-Peaceful ones are rare, but stable.
+Peaceful civilizations may be initially rare, but dominate over a long time scale through their stability.

-Crucially, the survivors are not peaceful because they are weak; they are peaceful because they are strong enough to have passed through this filter.
+Crucially, the survivors are not peaceful because they are weak; they are peaceful because they are strong and wise enough to have passed through this filter.

 In this light, the great peace filter can be understood as the next iteration of a familiar pattern.
 As power scales, so too does the cost of internal conflict.
-What was once tolerable becomes existential.
+The once-tolerable becomes an existential threat.
 At each major transition, entities that fail to resolve internal sabotage do not merely perform poorly; they cease to exist as stable units.
 Cooperation is not selected because it is morally preferable, but because it is structurally necessary for persistence.

 If this framing is correct, then the challenge facing technological civilizations is not unprecedented in kind, only in scale.
 When civilization-ending power becomes accessible, the relevant unit of selection expands once again.
 It is no longer the organism or the society that must achieve internal coherence, but the civilization itself.
 The forms of cooperation required to pass this threshold will necessarily be stronger, deeper, and more comprehensive than anything that came before.
-Whatever carries a civilization through the filter will not abandon evolutionary history, but continue it.
+Whatever carries a civilization through the filter does not abandon evolutionary history, it continues it.

 What this does, and does not, imply